 By Martín Zangl – Android Developer at Santex

 If we are to understand some basic, common behaviors for approaching a simple solution using threads, we know that at some point we have to manage communication and execution order.
-For that, Android provides us with a bunch of concurrency and communication frameworks that are designed, implemented, and integrated in accordance with many patterns that you can find in POSA books.
+For that, Android provides us with a variety of concurrency and communication frameworks that are designed, implemented, and integrated in accordance with many of the patterns that you can find in POSA books.

-Android provides differents tools according to concurrency patterns:
+Android provides different tools according to concurrency patterns:

 We can resolve many problems with one or more of the following:

 As previously stated, there is only one Looper per Thread, but we can also have different handlers post messages and process them.

 For example, we could define two threads with two handlers to send messages to each other.